High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Related Work

-The good CV (Computer Vision) practice of training and validating on ImageNet for image classification is beginning to decline.
-Methods such as transformers \cite{Zhang2021NestedHT}, very large language models \cite{chatgpt3}, knowledge distillation \cite{dino}, wild and large datasets \cite{10.1007/978-3-030-01216-8_12}, unsupervised learning \cite{SIMCLR} and appropriate loss functions \cite{symmentropy}, etc., make the formerly state-of-the-art pre-training on ImageNet \cite{RCN} to a downstream fine-training to visualize CV's advances by validation\cite{CocA}.
-What remains almost the same, however, is the fact that at the time of inference, all high-level features must be processed, because all of them are included in the decision process, even if some of them are weighted with zero.
-This can be considered a large overhead, since the decision-relevant features change depending on the task and context.
-Adaptation could save parameters, energy, and processing time.
-This is where our method comes in, so that high-level features can be generated class-specifically through parallelization and excluded when not needed.
+In the field of computer vision (CV), image classification is a key task, with ImageNet \cite{deng2009imagenet} validation traditionally serving as a benchmark \cite{CocA}.
+Powerful models developed for this task are then often applied to a variety of other areas, from semantic segmentation to object detection and video recognition \cite{videoswin}.
+This field is evolving rapidly, so methods such as transformers \cite{Zhang2021NestedHT}, large language models \cite{chatgpt3}, knowledge distillation \cite{dino}, wild and large datasets \cite{10.1007/978-3-030-01216-8_12}, unsupervised learning \cite{SIMCLR}, and matching loss functions \cite{symmentropy}, etc. are constantly advancing the state-of-the-art.
+Larger and deeper models often offer an accuracy advantage \cite{eva}, but this leads to increasing training and inference costs \cite{DESISLAVOV2023100857}.
+Notably, the industry tends to prioritize reducing inference costs over training costs by a factor of $9$ \cite{DESISLAVOV2023100857}, so a great variety of work has been done to dynamize inference costs \cite{dynneunet}.
+Dynamic routing, dynamic blocks and channels trained end-to-end are promising methods \cite{dynblock}.
+However, the possibility of dynamizing the inference process by activating only target-relevant features depending on the task and context is not so often taken into account.
+Such an implemented adaption could save parameters, energy, and processing time.
+This is where our method comes in, so that high-level features can be generated category-specifically by parallelization and excluded when not needed.